 Professor Marigold held up a hand to forestall anyone else from volunteering.
 “I hope I’ve made my point – dormant metagenes are more common than active ones.
 Not to mention the relative scarcity of magical and cosmic powers, which aren’t granted by metagenes.

 “Now, like most things relating to superpowers, these categories are approximate.
 There are those who argue that metagenes simply allow one to instinctually channel magic, thus breaking the laws of physics.
 There are those who suggest that cosmic sources actually just activate dormant metagenes – perhaps unidentified ones, but still the same type of power.
 There are even arguments that magic is simply sufficiently advanced technology, and that magic should therefore fall under cosmic – or that all three sources should be merged, as there’s little meaningful distinction between them.
 After all, there are magical metahumans with no need for chants or signs, natural metahumans who must interface with technology, and cosmic metahumans who use hand gestures or mantras to help focus their power.

-“…and that’s why, a century ahead of his time or not, da Vinci was a bit of an idiot,” Professor Marigold finished, then glanced at her watch as we wrote our homework down.
+The professor glanced at her watch as we wrote our homework down.
 “And that’s four o’clock, so I’ll see you all next week.
 Make sure you write those papers!”
-Typically she strode out of the room at that point, but this time she paused before leaving.
+Typically she strode out of the room at that point, but this time she stayed, allowing the students to vacate instead.
 “Mx.
 Kaufman, would you mind staying behind a moment?”

 I furrowed my brow as the rest of the class began to leave.
 What did she want to talk to me about?
 I didn’t think I had screwed up during the class.
-I spoke out of turn once, yes, but she had asked where she was in the lecture and hadn’t seemed mad at the time.
-I had even been engrossed enough in the lecture that I hadn’t doodled in my notebook today, although I usually did.
+I had spoke up once before being called on, but she had asked for input from the class and I hadn’t been the only one.
+I had even been engrossed enough in today’s lecture that I hadn’t doodled in my notebook today, although I usually did.
 We hadn’t had any homework due to her today, and –

 “Quinn,” Marigold said to me with a somewhat sad smile.
 “I heard about your father.
 I just wanted to express my sympathies.”

-“Oh,” I blinked up at her, then laughed, running a hand through my dark, curly hair.
+“Oh,” I blinked up at her, then laughed, running a hand through my hair.
 “Thank you, professor, but he’s fine.”

 She raised an eyebrow.
 “He’s in the hospital again, isn’t he?
 I know I’m not incredibly close to David,” she said with perhaps a slight pang of bitterness in her voice, “but he is a co-worker, and I don’t think the inter-departmental gossip is that inaccurate.
 We do work in the same building, after all”